PrathamGhaywat/AudioWiz-v.1/README.md

 Command: `pip install AudioWiz`

 Alternatively if that doesn't work for you, you can go ahead and dowbload the files you need or download the whole repository.
-After that you can use the requirements.txt to download the necessary packages.(`pip install -r requirements.txt`)
+After that you can use the requirements.txt to download the necessary packages.
+Just copy the pip line and paste it into your terminal.
+This will download all the necessary packages!

 Note the there is one branch for each version, so be sure to download it from the version branch you actually need.